Origins of Shea Butter

 How is Shea Butter Extracted?

-Shea Butter is a natural anti-aging remedy that is used to treat wrinkles, fine lines, and pigmentation that usually appears after the age of 30.
-This is possible because Shea Butter moisturizes and hydrates the skin, allowing it to maintain its elasticity and bounce back.
-Shea Butter also helps protect the skin from sun damage which can also increase the rate at which the skin ages.
+Shea Butter is a natural anti-aging remedy that is used to reducing wrinkles, fine lines, and pigmentation that usually appears after the age of 30.
+It moisturizes and hydrates the skin, allowing it to maintain its elasticity and rejuvenate.